DanielLoth/danielloth.github.io/index.md

 I've been involved in the development of numerous web applications, including:

 - ACS - A high school student certification system used by the Board of Studies
-- Application Portfolio Management (APM) - A bespoke web application that integrates with ServiceNow and allows users to manage their business applications
+- Application Portfolio Management (APM) - A bespoke AngularJS web application that integrates with ServiceNow and allows users to manage their business applications
 - Numerous other web applications (excursion booking, professional learning calendar, etc)
 - A bespoke data syncronisation application that integrates Avoka Transact Manager smart forms with existing school databases